RetrievalManip/Retrieval-augmented-Manipulation/README.md

 step4_conducting.py  # parse VLM actions, generate trajectories, and execute them with the robot
 ```

+## Related Projects

+Readers interested in the broader RetrievalManip project family, where category-level templates and retrieved priors are used for object-centric manipulation, dexterous grasp generation, and deformation modeling, may also find the following repositories useful:

+- [CMT-Diffusion](https://github.com/Yiyao-Ma/cmtdiffusion): a template-transfer framework for generalizable dexterous grasp generation, where a conditional diffusion model transfers high-quality grasps from shape templates to novel objects within the same category.
+- [GODeform](https://github.com/Yiyao-Ma/GODeform): a geometry-guided deformation learning framework that deforms a category-level shape template using foundation features for generalizable object shape reconstruction/deformation modeling.

 ## Citation

 If you find this project useful, please consider citing: